jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ---

+<a name='prereq'></a>
+##Before you begin

+Before completing this tutorial, you must [register with DevOps Services by creating an IBM ID, creating an alias, and registering with Bluemix](https://hub.jazz.net/register).

+---
 <a name='create_bluemix_app'></a>
 ##Create an app with IBM Bluemix

 IBM® Bluemix™ is an open-standard, cloud-based platform for building, managing and running apps of all types, including web, mobile, big data, smart devices.
 The Bluemix capabilities include Java™, mobile back-end development, app monitoring, and capabilities from ecosystem partners and open source, all through an as-a-service model in the cloud.

-If you aren't registered, [sign up for free on the Bluemix home page][1].
-After you register, [learn more about Bluemix at IBM Bluemix Docs][53].
+[Learn more about Bluemix at IBM Bluemix Docs][53].
 If you prefer to try things rather than read about them, try this tutorial.
 You can set up and run a sample app in minutes.

 [Sign in to Bluemix][1] to start working!